radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ```
 > **Note:** The call to `%matplotlib inline` here is a jupyter notebook 'magic' command that enables support for plotting directly inside the notebook.

-> **IPyradError:** If you encounter an error about a `toytree` dependency, you can install by executing this command in a terminal on the cluster: `conda install toytree -c eaton-lab`

 ## Quick guide (tldr;)
 The following cell shows the quickest way to results.
 Further explanation of all of the features and options is provided further below.

 ```python
 ## Load your assembly